Lewington-pitsos/ai-models-graphcast/README.md

 Please see the [installation guide](https://github.com/google/jax#installation) to follow the correct instructions.

-ip install -U "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html has worked in the past
+pip install -U "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html has worked in the past

 We have prepared two `requirements.txt` you can use.
 A CPU and a GPU version: